microsoft/pxt-arcade/docs/test/mcj/gopher/gopher4.md

 ## {Get to the Acorns}

-Use loops to get the acorn!
+Use a loop to get the acorn!

+---

 ```block
 loops.loopThis(4, function (){ })
 ```

 ---